adobe/spectrum-web-components/packages/overlay/README.md

 ## Advanced Usage

-When working with the DOM based APIs of custom elements, it can sometimes be preferred to project content into an overlay from a different shadow root.
-Sometimes that could take the form of projecting a single slotted element into the overlay.
-To ensure that that content can be mashalled through any number of `<slot>` elements being addressed into subsequent `<slot>` elements, be sure to use the `flatten: true` option when querying `slot.asignedNodes()`:
+When working with the DOM-based APIs of custom elements, it is sometimes preferred to project content into an overlay from a different shadow root (eg projecting a single-slotted element into the overlay).
+To ensure that the content can be marshalled through any number of `<slot>` elements which are addressed into subsequent `<slot>` elements, be sure to use the `flatten: true` option when querying `slot.asignedNodes()`:

 ```js
 const trigger = shadowRoot.querySelector('#trigger');